-If the student is graduating or withdrawing from the school, they should schedule an appointment to meet with the Student Finance Office to complete his or her Exit Counseling.
+A student who is graduating, withdrawing or dropping below a half time status from the school should complete their Exit Counseling.
 Exit Counseling is completed at https://studentaid.gov/.
 Exit counseling must be completed within 30 days of a student's last date of attendance.